Dew Tour: History

 In May 2013, the United States Ski and Snowboard Association reached an agreement with Alli to allow the Winter Dew Tour event in Breckenridge to serve as a qualifying event for the 2014 Winter Olympics team.
 The arrangement gave the USSA control over certain aspects of the event, such as its format, and selling advertising to its own official sponsors during the telecast, and to promote its own Grand Prix series.

 In 2014, the tour returned to Ocean City and Breckenridge, but not San Francisco.
 They instead brought the tour back to Portland, and then debuted it in Brooklyn, New York.
 In 2015, the tour was reduced again to two summer events and one winter event.
 The summer events were held in Chicago and Los Angeles, and the winter event returned to Breckenridge.
 They also did not have most of their signature events at those stops.
 The 2014 Ocean City event brought the biggest crowd in the town's history.

 In 2015, citing declining television viewership, NBC Sports sold the Dew Tour to TEN: The Enthusiast Network, owner of magazines such as Transworld Skateboarding and Transworld Snowboarding.
 Under its ownership, major changes were made for the 2016 season; the Dew Tour was further reduced to two events, with a single summer skateboarding meet, and a winter ski and snowboard meet, in Long Beach and Breckenridge respectively.
 New team competitions were also added to both events.
 The Dew Tour maintained its relationship with NBC for tape-delayed television broadcasts as brokered programs, but live coverage was shifted to online streaming.
 In addition, there is a larger focus on year-round social media content involving athletes alongside the two events.
 TEN also leveraged its complementary properties by moving awards presentations by its winter sports magazines to Breckenridge alongside the Winter Dew Tour event.
 TEN stated that viewership of the events under the new format had seen increases.

 In 2019, TEN's adventure sports portfolio was sold to American Media, LLC.
 In June 2019, the event once again traveled to Long Beach, California, completing a successful skateboarding street and park event that served as the first-ever US-based Olympic Skateboarding qualification stop.
-The tour is planned to continue with a new venue location for Winter in February 2020, moving to Copper Mountain, Colorado, as well as an additional skateboarding stop in May 2020 that will serve as the final US-based Olympic Skateboarding qualifier going into the 2020 Summer Olympics where skateboarding will make its Olympic debut.
+The tour continued with a new venue location for Winter in February 2020, moving to Copper Mountain, Colorado, as well as an additional skateboarding stop in May 2021 (shifted from the previous year due to COVID-19) that served as the final US-based Olympic Skateboarding qualifier going into the 2020 Summer Olympics where skateboarding made its Olympic debut.

+In 2024 it was announced that the Winter Dew tour was discontinued and would not be held from 2025 onward.